Lumunix/Domain/about.md

 - Press 'Shift + s' to trigger search

 - Click this card[[Memorize me so that you do well in your exams::srs]] looking thing to know how I use my notes.
 [Hint: SRS]

-Other Details:

-- The site lives on [[Github::https://github.com/rgvr/simply-jekyll]] and is served using Netlify
-- This website is statically generated using Jekyll from a set of Markdown files.
-  - The Jekyll theme can be found on my Github Page, It is called "Simply-Jekyll"
-- Except lunrjs and katex, there are no third party libraries.
-Discord is an opt-in, I don't use on my [[site::https://rgvr.me]].
-I strongly believe in user privacy.